-When a person wishes to make a reservation at a guest house, he can make the reservation directly with the guesthouse/B and B, or through a reservation agency.
+When a person wishes to make a reservation at a guest house, he can make the reservation directly with the guesthouse/B&B, or through an online reservation agency.

-With this system, the prospective guest deals directly by phone, fax, e mail or post.
-If the prospective guest has not already received full information regarding the guest house, this is sent to him, and must include all details of the guesthouse, including tariffs and directions to the guest house.
+With this system, the prospective guest deals directly by phone, email or post.
+If the prospective guest has not already received full information regarding the guest house, this is sent to them, and must include all details of the guesthouse, including tariffs and directions to the guest house.

 When the prospective guest has decided to visit the guest house, the guest house can be contacted regarding reservations.
-A deposit is normally required (or at least a credit card imprint or number), before the reservation can be secured.
+A deposit is normally required (or a credit card or number), before the reservation can be secured.

 Upon receiving the reservation, the guest house will immediately enter it into the reservations book, making sure that the bedroom and dining table facilities are available for the time booked.
 A receipt for the deposit, and/or confirmation should then be sent to the guest.
 This confirmation should include details such as the dates booked.

-Certain guest houses and/or Bed & Breakfast establishments may belong to a centralised reservation system.
-This helps people find accommodation in a certain area with the minimum of trouble, and helps accommodation fill vacant rooms.
+Certain guest houses and/or B&B establishments may belong to a centralised reservation system.
+This helps people find accommodation in a certain area with the minimum of trouble, and helps to fill vacant rooms.